New York Extends Employee Paid Time Off Voting Benefit

 The law applies to all federal, state, county, city, town and village elections.
 The law does not address whether proof of voting can be required or whether employers can charge paid voting time off to an employee’s other paid time off entitlements, such as personal time.

 Employers should also remember that the law requires employers to post a notice informing employees of their rights under the law at least 10 working days before every election.
 The notice must remain posted until the polls close.
-The New York State Board of Elections has issued a poster for this purpose, which can be obtained here.
+The New York State Board of Elections has issued a poster for this purpose.

 Employers should update their voting policies to comply with the law’s new time-off requirements and post the required poster at least 10 days before all elections.